 Dopkins is a CMMC Registered Provider Organization (RPO) for companies doing business with the United States Department of Defense (DoD).

 The Cybersecurity Maturity Model Certification (CMMC) was developed by the United States Department of Defense (DoD) and the initial version (CMMC 1.0) went into effect November 30, 2020.
 It is meant to protect against the theft of intellectual property and sensitive information within the Defense Industrial Base (DIB).
-CMMC will be implemented using a phased rollout between 2021 and 2026 with all contractors within the DIB needing to be certified by 2026 at the latest.
-CMMC is based on, and replaces the previous requirements of, DFARS and NIST 800-171.
-Previously there was a list of 110 requirements that contractors would self-report they comply without any true oversight or accountability.
-Now, contractors will need to be certified at the required CMMC level prior to receiving contracts from the DoD.
+In November 2021, DoD announced updates to what is now known as CMMC 2.0.
+CMMC 2.0 is based on, and replaces the previous requirements of, DFARS, NIST 800-171, and CMMC 1.0.
+Previously, contractors would self-report they comply without any true oversight or accountability.
+Now, contractors will need to self-report or be certified at the required CMMC level prior to receiving contracts from the DoD.
 CMMC 2.0 will take effect as soon as the DoD completes their rulemaking process, which is expected to take 9-24 months.
 CMMC 2.0 will become a contract requirement once rulemaking is completed.

-CMMC assesses practices which are specific steps or procedures that an organization should be performing within each domain to protect itself from common threats; and processes which are policies and documentation which help determine how consistently the practices will be applied or performed.
-Practices and processes are assessed as five different levels that represent progressively more mature and robust security practices and processes.
+CMMC assesses practices which are specific steps or procedures that an organization should be performing within each domain to protect itself from common threats Practices are assessed at three different levels that represent a progressively more mature and robust security posture.

 Our assessment process:

 - Through interviews and observations, we mutually review the practices contained in your target level.